Command: Initiating or Joining an Incident Command

 Purpose The purpose of this article is to assist with the documentation of the Command and Safety section when completing a fire report.
 Video Directions 1.
 Navigate to the Operations section and select the Command And Safety tab.
 2. Within the ...

-• Completing an Incident Report - Operations
+• Completing an Incident Report (NFIRS): Operations